 Roosevelt Island has some of the best skyline views of New York City, but most locals tend to save their visit for the spring, not hard to see why.
 Roosevelt Island is home to both Yoshino trees (which bloom in early April) and Kwanzan trees (early May), giving visitors a four-week window to see cherry blossoms in NYC.

-The trees along the waterfront create a breathtaking canopy of blooms.
+The trees along the waterfront create a stunning canopy of blooms.
 Take a stroll down the esplanade or park yourself on a bench and people watch for a while.

 Central Park